-Ivan Dunskiy: Yeah, cool.
-And if you could share, what problems are you experiencing now in your company that you are trying to tackle and overcome?
+Ivan Dunskiy: If you could share, what problems are you experiencing now in your company that you are trying to tackle and overcome?

-Joshua Landy: Well, one of the things that we've always been working on, and this continues to be true, is we want to make sure that our app is servicing many different layers of Professional.
+Joshua Landy: One of the things that we've always been working on, and this continues to be true, is we want to make sure that our app is servicing many different layers of professionals.

-So we need to be able to create content for med students and residents and fellows and grad and freshly graduated doctors and also mid-career physicians.
+So we need to be able to create content for med students and residents, fellows, grad and freshly graduated doctors, and also mid-career physicians.
 And that's our market.
-But you remember those are, that's what, four or five different markets, because med students need different attention than an established mid-career physician whose needs and interests are very different, but there's also every different specialty.
+But you remember that are what four or five different markets because med students need different attention than an established mid-career physician whose needs and interests are very different, but there's also every different specialty.
 So, I've called it the general audience problem in medicine because you want to be able to create content that is one size fits all.
 But that doesn't work because and so it's not just according to your level of education, but also according to your specialty.

 I mean, there's no such thing as general medicine, there's primary practice, but that doesn't mean that you see just as many you know, complex bone problems as an orthopedic surgeon and the orthopedic surgeon, and he needs to see different stuff than the plastic surgeon.

 And they would want to see different stuff than the critical care doctor.
 And a lot of these cases don't really overlap.
-So, you know, really, it's not coming up with one really good stream of content.
-You need to come up with, you know, two or three.
+So, really, it's not coming up with one really good stream of content.
+You need to come up with two or three.